Dr. Bruce N. Walker

 Dr. Julia Olsheski (née DeBlasio)

-Julia earned her PhD student in the School of Psychology.
+Julia earned her PhD student in the School of Psychology in 2014.
 Her interests include environmental design and auditory interfaces.
 Her research looks at how multimodal stimuli (e.g., auditory and visual) are processed.
 She is currently working on the IVAT in-vehicle assistive technology project, as well as research for NASA, and was the lead researcher on the Medical Technology project.

 [Dissertation: "The role of synesthetic correspondence in intersensory binding: investigating an unrecognized confound in multimodal perception research "]